telerik/kendo-react-popup/docs/index.md

 ### Collisions

-To define the Popup boundary detection behavior use the [`collision`]({% slug api_popup_kendouiforreact %}#collision-object) property.
+To define the Popup boundary detection behavior, use the [`collision`]({% slug api_popup_kendouiforreact %}#collision-object) property.
 It specifies the behavior of the component when it does not fit in the view port.

 By default, the Popup fits horizontally and flips vertically.